timvw/timvw-hello-rs/README.md

 ```

 This will result in:
-* the publication of the release, v0.1.86
+* the publication of the v0.1.86 github release
 * the publication on crates.io
 * the publication of a docker container
 * the publication of an updated hombrew formula